Imran believes PM Shehbaz, Interior Minister Sanaullah and Maj Gen Faisal were behind attack on him: Asad Umar | Law-Order

 Khan has warned that ''a protest will be held across the country'' if the individuals accused by him were not removed from their offices, Umar added.

+Addressing a press conference, Sanaullah rejected the allegations made by Khan and said not only Prime Minister Sharif but also PML-N chief Nawaz Sharif and other leaders have condemned this attack and this kind of thinking.

+He said that the federal government was ready to provide every kind of support for the investigation of this attack and also demanded that the Punjab government should set up a joint investigation team of senior officers to probe the incident.

-Dr Faisal Sultan, the former assistant to the prime minister on health, has said that Khan’s condition is stable.
+Meanwhile, former assistant to the prime minister on health Dr Faisal Sultan said that Khan’s condition is stable.

 ''But according to X-rays and scans, there are fragments of bullets in his legs and there’s a chip in his tibia shin bone,” he told media persons outside the Shaukat Khanum Hospital in Lahore.